sean-parent/sean-parent.github.io/better-code/05-concurrency.md

 Another problem with raw synchronization primitives is that their use can have a large negative impact on system performance.
 To understand why, we need to understand Amdahl's Law.

-The intuition behind Amdah's Law is that if part of system takes time x to complete,
+The intuition behind Amdahl's Law is that if part of system takes time x to complete,

 {::comment}
 Math experiment for Fibonacci matrix.